pranav5471/Try_Hack_Me_Writeups/README.md

 - All writeups are for educational purposes and personal documentation
 - Task answers are included to support learning — always attempt rooms yourself first
-- Module 11 (Threat Analysis Tools) is fully documented with notes in its own folder
+- The Threat Analysis Tools module (Module 12) is fully documented with notes in its own folder

 ---